 The belly of the whale represents the final separation from the hero's known world and self.
-It is sometimes described as the person's lowest point, but it is actually the point when the person is between or transitioning between worlds and selves.
-The experiences that will shape the new world and self will begin shortly, or may be beginning with this experience which is often symbolized by something dark, unknown and frightening.
-By entering this stage, the person shows their willingness to undergo a metamorphosis, to die to him or herself.
+It is sometimes described as the person's lowest point.
+This experience is often symbolized by something dark, unknown and frightening.

 Night or Sea Journey

 The hero’s travels take him to far-away and unknown lands.
 Often these journeys take place at night or at sea.

 The hero is forced to battle some kind of monster.
 Sometimes, this struggle is with the hero’s inner-demons.

 The hero is injured and thought to be dead.
 Or the hero mistakenly believes that someone close to him is dead.

 The hero suffers an injury in which he loses a limb or the use of another body part.